 Despite the range of options available for publishing an app, the app development process is significantly more investment intensive than website development.

-Ensuring that an app is feature rich without being bloated is a challenging task.
+Ensuring that an app is a feature rich without being bloated is a challenging task.

 Owing to the high degree of variability in device characteristics ranging from screen size to hardware capabilities, app publishers must give careful consideration to the design process.
 While the advantages of good design may offset the investment, an organization with resource constraints may not be able to afford the escalation in project cost.